arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Once you have an approved lab request, your primary point of contact is your assigned **Project Owner**.
 This person will be an Arcus staff member, and their role is to act as a concierge connecting you with troubleshooting support and training to help make your scientific project experience a success.
 Whenever you have questions, reaching out to your Project Owner is a good place to start.

-There are also a number of other ways for you to contact Arcus for support, including submitting a ticket in the help center and posting a question on Discourse.
+There are also a number of other ways for you to contact Arcus for support, including submitting a ticket in the help center and posting a question on the [Arcus Forum](https://forum.arcus.chop.edu/).

 The **Arcus Help Center** ([https://support.arcus.chop.edu/servicedesk/customer/portals](https://support.arcus.chop.edu/servicedesk/customer/portals)) is the system Arcus uses to organize and track requests from lab users and issues that need to be resolved.
 There is a link to the Arcus Help Center on your lab's landing page, in the top left section titled "[Lab status](#lab-status)".
 The Help Center is especially useful for defined, specific issues, such as the following: